EetuEH/EetuEH/README.md

 - 👋 Hi, I’m Eetu
-- 👀 I’m interested in programming and software development
+- 👀 I’m interested in software development and data analytics
-- 🌱 I’m currently learning front-end web development
 - 📫 How to reach me:
       eetuhbusiness@gmail.com